This undergraduate program improves studio practice and develops critical and creative thinking skills by examining core topics in modern art.

 Students graduating with a bachelor's degree in art history are able to pursue graduate-level study in the discipline, and are considered for entry-level

 positions in museums and galleries.
 Critical thinking skills attained through undergraduate art history programs also create career opportunities in marketing, finance, journalism and education fields.

-At the culmination of the Art History BFA program, students write an in-depth twenty page senior thesis exploring a topic related to art since 1900.
+At the culmination of the Art History program, students write an in-depth twenty page senior thesis exploring a topic related to art since 1900.
 Students work closely with an advisor throughout the research and writing process and, upon completion of your thesis, participate in an oral defense before a faculty committee.

 Students examine the complexity of humankind’s relationship to the natural world, and the rich variety of artistic responses it has inspired.
 Taking a thematic approach, the course explores selected topics across chronological, geographic and cultural lines, including: varieties of landscape painting in the West and the East and the expressive shaping of landscape across the centuries.
 Topics discussed include Neolithic earth formations, landscape design, development of the Olmsted urban park systems, recent Land Art, as well as the rise of a modern-day ecological consciousness with its expression through art.